-In 2017, over 30,000 young Ugandans participated in researching, planning, setting up and running a real business in school with the support of more than 400 teachers through the School Enterprise Challenge.
+In 2017, over 30,000 young Ugandans participated in researching, planning, setting up and/or running a real business in school with the support of more than 400 teachers through the School Enterprise Challenge.

 As part of our growth through partners strategy; field officers from 12 partner NGOs were trained as trainers for schools and in how to provide ongoing support to schools taking part in the School Enterprise Challenge.

 Ethan's Recycling Business

 Ethan is a a graduate of Mengo Secondary School in Uganda where he served as president of the School Enterprise Challenge club.
 Ethan grew up in a village where his father ran a textile business which was forced to close.